 Fado has been classified as an Intangible Cultural Heritage of Humanity by UNESCO.
 Hence, it would be a shame not to listen to Fado during your stay in Lisbon!

-In Alfama you can also visit the Fado Museum which go through a rather playful way to immerse yourself in the universe of fado.
+In Alfama, you can also visit the Fado Museum which goes through a rather playful way to immerse yourself in the universe of fado.

 This is a visit not to be missed when visiting the Alfama district in Lisbon!